Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## Matlab Code

-`1.preprocessing/StripreMove/stripremove.m` need to run using MATLAB 2016b
+`1.preprocessing/StripreMove/stripremove.m` need to be run using MATLAB, make sure MATLAB(>=2016b) is installed .

 ## C++ Code